hkawinzi/Delani-studio/README.md

 SOFTWARE.

 #### Contact info
-Happiness Kawinzi.To contact me for any contribution,queries or support you can contact me through my gmail account "happinesskawinzi@gmail.com"
+<p>by:Happiness Kawinzi.</p><p>To contact me for any contribution,queries or support you can contact me through my gmail account "happinesskawinzi@gmail.com" </p>